 While you may not be able to avoid some costs completely, there is one way to save big when you sell in Alaska.

 Clever Real Estate can help you save thousands on realtor fees.
-With Clever, you'll work with a full-service agent from a top brokerage, but pay only 1% or $3,000 to list your home.
-For a typical home in Alaska, that could save you $5,437 and reduce your cost to sell by over 14%!
+With Clever, you'll work with a full-service agent from a top brokerage, but you'll pay only 1.5% in listing fees.

 Average cost to sell a house in Alaska

 Your total out-of-pocket costs will vary based on your situation, but you should expect for around 11.91% of your home’s final sale price to go towards selling costs.
 If you sell your home for $336,888 — the median home value in Alaska — you'll likely spend $40,120.

 Here's how much you can expect to pay at different price points based on the average cost to sell a house in Alaska.

 Cost to sell

 The chart below breaks down some of the most common expenses for home sellers in Alaska.

 Keep in mind these costs are highly variable — particularly the home prep and relocation expenses.
 Talk to your realtor for a more accurate and tailored estimate of your costs.